sts10/orchard-street-wordlists/faq.markdown

 ## How can I use dice to create a passphrase?

 I'd point you to [the EFF's guide on how to do this](https://www.eff.org/dice) and [this article by Micah Lee](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).
-Note that you will have to use either the Orchard Street Medium List or one of the Short Lists.
+Note that you will have to use either the Orchard Street Diceware List or one of the Short Lists.

 ## Can I have my password manager use an Orchard Street Wordlist?